-Refills on mail order prescriptions.
+Refills on mail-order prescriptions.
 For refills of your drugs, you have the option to sign up for an automatic refill program.
 Under this program we will start to process your next refill automatically when our records show you should be close to running out of your drug.
-The pharmacy will contact you prior to shipping each refill to make sure you are in need of more medication, and you can cancel scheduled refills if you have enough of your medication or if your medication has changed.
-If you choose not to use our auto refill program, please contact your pharmacy 14 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.
+The pharmacy will contact you prior to shipping each refill to make sure you need more medication, and you can cancel scheduled refills if you have enough of your medication or if your medication has changed.

+If you choose not to use our auto-refill program but still want the mail-order pharmacy to send you your prescription, please contact your pharmacy 14 days before your current prescription will run out.
+This will ensure your order is shipped to you in time.

-To opt out of our program that automatically prepares mail order refills, please contact us by calling 1-855-690-8352 (TTY: 1-800-716-3231).
+To opt out of our program that automatically prepares mail-order refills, please contact us by calling 1-855-690-8352 (TTY: 1-800-716-3231).